swiftlang/swift/docs/HighLevelSILOptimizations.rst

 increase the binary size.
 Marking functions with @semantics("stdlib.noimport") will prevent the copying of the marked function into the user program.

+Notice that this annotation is similar to the resilient annotation that will disallow the cloning of code into the user application.

 Array
 ~~~~~